Mike Holmgren: Playing career

-Holmgren started out as a tight end before becoming a standout quarterback at San Francisco's Abraham Lincoln High School where he was named "Prep Athlete of the Year" in 1965 and graduated in 1966.
+Holmgren started out as a tight end before becoming a standout quarterback and punter at San Francisco's Abraham Lincoln High School where he was named "Prep Athlete of the Year" in 1965 and graduated in 1966.

 Holmgren continued his playing career in Los Angeles as a quarterback at the University of Southern California from 1966 to 1969, and was a member of the Sigma Chi fraternity.
 As a sophomore, he was on USC's national championship team of 1967.
 Holmgren played behind starter Steve Sogge in 1967 and 1968.
 A shoulder injury put him behind sophomore Jimmy Jones in 1969; he earned his bachelor's degree in 1970.

-Although a back-up, Holmgren was selected in the 1970 NFL Draft by the St. Louis Cardinals; taken in the eighth round (201st overall), he went to camp with both the Cardinals and the New York Jets that year.
+Although a backup, Holmgren was selected in the 1970 NFL draft by the St. Louis Cardinals; taken in the eighth round (201st overall), he went to camp with both the Cardinals and the New York Jets that year.

 Coaching career

 High school

 Holmgren's coaching career began in 1971 at his alma mater, Abraham Lincoln High School in San Francisco, where he also taught history.
 One year later, he moved to San Francisco's Sacred Heart Cathedral Preparatory as a teacher and assistant coach.
 He also coached at Oak Grove High School in San Jose, California, from 1975 to 1980 and won one Central Coast Section championship.